 Configure SAML Authentication

 To configure SAML single sign-on (SSO) and single logout (SLO), you must register the firewall and the IdP with each other to enable communication between them.
 If the IdP provides a metadata file containing registration information, you can import it onto the firewall to register the IdP and to create an IdP server profile.
 The server profile defines how to connect to the IdP and specifies the certificate that the IdP uses to sign SAML messages.
 You can also use a certificate for the firewall to sign SAML messages.
-Using certificates is optional but recommended to secure communications between the firewall and the IdP.
+Using certificates is a requirement to secure communications between the firewall and the IdP.

 The following procedure describes how to configure SAML authentication for end users and firewall administrators.
 You can also configure SAML authentication for Panorama administrators.